EngineHub/CraftBookDocs/source/mechanics/teleporter.rst

 Construction
 ============

-Using [Teleporter] on the second line of a sign, with the X, Y and Z coordinates on the third (Seperated by a : ), will construct a teleporter.
+Using [Teleporter] on the second line of a sign, with the X, Y and Z coordinates on the third (Seperated by a colon, ":"), will construct a teleporter.

 The coordinates are absolute - not relative offsets.
 So typing in 0:0:0 will actually take you to 0:0:0, not where the sign is.